MicrosoftDocs/iis-docs/iis/manage/creating-websites/provisioning-iis-7-sites-for-shared-hosting.md

 ## Enabling a Delegated Administration User

-IIS Manager allows those who host or administer Web sites to delegate administrative control to developers or content owners, thus reducing cost of ownership and the administrative burden for the server administrator.
+IIS Manager allows those who host or administer websites to delegate administrative control to developers or content owners, thus reducing cost of ownership and the administrative burden for the server administrator.

 ### Procedure

-To enable a delegated user for a Web site using IIS  Manager, use the following steps **:**
+To enable a delegated user for a website using IIS  Manager, use the following steps **:**

 1. Navigate to **Administrative Tools** and click **Internet Information Services (IIS) Manager**.
 2. Expand the server name node.